After 2 years away, the British Journey is taken up once more.

 Here is the rambling but truthful account of what one man and one Greek saw and heard and felt during a tour down the eastern side of Britain.

-A country they felt they never fully knew before they both left to make a new life in Greece, but always wanted to understand.
+A country they felt they never fully knew before they both left to make a new life in Greece.

 Following great swathes of the old Orient Express route on sleeper trains, a hint of murder and romance in the air.
 Stop-overs in the grand European cities of Empires’ past.